PaloAltoNetworks/PrismaSASECloudManaged-Python/examples/securityServices/SecurityRules.md

 s.paSecurityRulesCreate(securityRule)
 ```

-This will create a security rule in the "Shared" folder.
+This will create a security rule in the "Remote Networks" folder.

 ```python
 s = securityServices.securityServices(n)